-Proceed to Plugins → Add New and search for “Google Analytics Dashboard”.
-Install and activate the Google Analytics Dashboard for WP by ExactMetrics plugin.
+Proceed to Plugins → Add New and search for “PixelYourSite”.
+Install and activate the plugin.

-If you operate in a country where you must limit the personal data collected from your visitors, navigate to Google Analytics → Tracking Code.
-Click on the Advanced Settings tab and enable the following options:
+If you operate in a country where you must limit the personal data collected from your visitors, you should perform these additional steps.

-By this point, you have completed the installation!
+You have successfully completed the installation of Google Analytics on your website.
 All you have to do now is wait for enough data to be compiled.
-Check your analytics plugin again after 24 hours to view collected data.
+Check your analytics reports again after 24 hours to view collected data.

-While we suggest the Exactmetrics plugin, there are other options available too.
+While we suggest the PixelYourSite plugin, there are other options available too.
 See: The 4 Best Google Analytics Plugins For WordPress.

 Many of these plugins offer premium upgrades.
 If you are just starting out, the free version is sufficient.
 Later on, you may want to upgrade to Pro versions.
 Keep an eye out for promotions, especially during Cyber Mondays – you may be able to snag incredible deals on the Pro versions!